 The programme aims to provide an intensive study of issues and practices relating to Chinese and Comparative Law, International Economic Law, Common Law, Maritime and Transportation Law *, Intellectual Property and Technology Law, and Corporate and Commercial Law.
 Students may also choose to follow a general course of study.
-Participants with a pre-entry background in law will be provided with an opportunity to enhance their professional competence, specialist knowledge and career focus.
+They will be provided with an opportunity to enhance their professional competence, specialist knowledge and career focus.

 Year of Entry2021